keploy/community-blog/clrrh512x000609jvdl5p0it3.md

 2. It provides annotations such as **@Mock, @InjectMocks, and @Spy** to simplify the creation and injection of mock objects into test classes, in turn reducing boilerplate code.

 **Disadvantages:**

 1. Severe performance degradation occurred during the migration from Mockito version 1.10.19 to 2.28.2, resulting in a test suite execution time increasing from

 2. Handling complex scenarios, such as mocking static methods or final classes, can be challenging with Mockito.
 Mostly works well for simple scenarios, but in case of complex ones you would need external libraries to support.

+## FAQ's

+### What is unit testing, and why is it important?

+Unit testing is a software testing technique where individual components or units of code are tested in isolation to ensure they function correctly.
+It's important because it helps identify bugs early in the development process, improves code quality, and facilitates easier maintenance and refactoring.

+### What are the benefits of unit testing?

+Unit testing helps ensure that each component of the software performs as expected, increases confidence in code changes, aids in identifying and fixing bugs early, promotes better design practices, and enables faster development cycles.

+### How do I know if my unit tests are sufficient?

+The sufficiency of unit tests can be evaluated based on factors such as code coverage (percentage of code executed by tests), test quality (accuracy and relevance of test cases), and feedback from code reviews and team members.
+Aim for high code coverage while ensuring that tests are meaningful and provide value.

+### How does unit testing fit into the broader software testing process?

+While unit testing focuses on testing individual components in isolation, integration testing verifies interactions between components, system testing validates the entire system's functionality, and acceptance testing ensures that the software meets user requirements.